GregUtas/robust-services-core/input/README.md

 during system  startup to initialize various configuration parameters.
 You will need to change the values for its `HelpPath`, `InputPath`, `OutputPath`, and `SourcePath` parameters.

-The file `win32` or `win64` is used as argument to the CodeTools `>parse` command when compiling for 32-bit Windows or 64-bit Windows, respectively.
+The file `win32` or `win64` is an argument to the CodeTools `>parse` command when "compiling" in order to subsequently use static analysis tools on 32-bit Windows or 64-bit Windows.
 If you target RSC to another platform, you will need to create similar files for use with the `>parse` command.

 The remaining files are CLI scripts.
 A script is executed with the CLI command `>read <script>`.
 The following table describes the scripts that you might want to run directly.